 Occasionally I have had patients who have elected to have their implants moved from under to on top of the muscle.
 Some find that in the new position, they feel more comfortable or more natural.

 I’ll Recommend “On Top” If…

-So, the women I am most likely to recommend going on top of the muscle are generally using silicone breast implants and have a good amount of their own breast tissue, around a B cup or larger.
+So, the women I am most likely to recommend going on top of the muscle are generally using silicone breast implants and have a good amount of breast tissue, around a B cup or larger.
 When there is a significant amount of breast tissue, there will be adequate soft tissue coverage making the pectoralis muscle superfluous in this regard.
-And, silicone implants are softer than saline, not as stiff.
+Silicone implants are more malleable than saline, not as stiff.
 So they are more likely to have a natural slope of the upper portion without having the muscle on top of them.
 Frequently I will go on top of the muscle for a woman who is getting a modest augmentation with a breast lift.
 If I am doing a breast enlargement on a woman with a full B-cup who is using silicone and not going huge with the implant, over the muscle can work great.

 In almost all cases where placement on top of the muscle is considered, the implant can be placed below the muscle as well.
 But the opposite is not true.
 The only exception might be in someone who has a bit of sagging but either not enough to warrant a lift, or in a woman who does not want a lift.
-In this case over the muscle is better as this will allow the implant to follow the natural shape of the breast.
-In essence, it will “sag” slightly just like the breast.
-This can tend to give more of a “mature” look which some women are content with.
-But if there is too much sagging a lift will be needed.
+In this case, over the muscle is better as this will allow the implant to follow the natural shape of the breast.
+In essence, it will “sag” slightly, just like the breast.
+This can tend to give more of a “mature” look, which some women are content with.
+But if there is too much sagging, a lift will be needed.

 Note: On all of our before and after pictures of breast augmentation patients, we include the implant placement in the description.